 If your business gains and loses customers at an equal pace, you’ll never see the growth you desire.
 To thrive as a company, you must keep loyal fans while reaching new ones.
-Focus on customer happiness, and you’ll create a strategy that helps you please both current clients and reach new leads effectively.
+If you want to learn how to improve your customer retention strategy, then you should focus on customer happiness.
+This will help you create a strategy that helps you please both current clients and reach new leads effectively.

 In one study, researchers found increasing customer retention by a mere 5% increased profits between 25% and 95%.
 Keeping your loyal customers happy impacts your bottom line.